Brú Pension Fund Loan policy

 3.4

-Rental income is not taken into account in the credit assessment.
+Rental income will not be included in the credit assessment.

 3.5

-Income in other countries is not included in the credit assessment, due to loans not being applicable in a foreign currency.
-For the same reason, the applicant must have a residence in Iceland.
+Income in other countries will not be included in the credit assessment, due to loans not being applicable in a foreign currency.
+For the same reason, the applicant must have be a resident in Iceland.

 3.6

-Applicants that apply for a loan together undergo joint credit assessment.
+Multible applicants who apply for a loan together undergo joint credit assessment.
 Joint application applies when there are two or more owners of the property being mortgaged for the loan.
-If the property is exclusively owned by one fund member, the credit assessment will exclusively rely on that fund member's income, properties, and debts.
+If residential property is owned solely by a fund member, the credit assessment shall only be based on his/her income, assets and liabilities.

 3.7

-The guide for maximum debt load, according to SÍ policy is as follows: No-indexed loan of maximum 40 years with equal payments, and indexed loan of maximum 25 years with equal payments.
+The criteria for calculating the maximum payment-to-income ratio according to SÍ policy is as follows: Non-indexed loan of maximum 40 years with equal payments, and indexed loan of maximum 25 years with equal payments.
 The guide applies even if the payment arrangement of the actual loan is different.
 The minimum reference for interest is the interest rate of the loan agreement, however, the reference cannot be lower than 5.5% for non-indexed loans, and 3% for indexed loans.

 4. Loan amount and loan conditions